yiliansource/lecture-notes/README.md

 This repository holds some of my digital lecture notes for my studies in mathematics at the Technical University of Vienna, together with a frontend to serve them publicly.

-## Lecture Data
+## LaTeX

+The notes use a custom LaTeX class at `defs/lecture-notes.cls`, supplemented with custom macros at `defs/lecture-notes-macros.sty`.

 To display metadata on the frontend, the application extracts data from the lecture documents at `lectures/<lecture-name>/document.tex`.
 This includes the `title`, `lecturer` and `semester`.

-## LaTeX

-The notes use a custom LaTeX class at `defs/lecture-notes.cls`, supplemented with custom macros at `defs/lecture-notes-macros.sty`.

 ## Frontend